-The train ride is not particularly scenic but it is comfortable, reliable and convenient.
+While the train ride is not particularly scenic, it is comfortable, reliable and convenient.

 Passengers may choose between economy and business class.
-Free WiFi is available among on board.
+Free WiFi is available among on board as well.

 The trip can take from under 5 hours to more than 6 hours.
 The longer trips have a stopover in Ottawa.